 a fluid-filled mass that is usually not cancer.
 The fluid can be removed to be tested.
 See also needle aspiration.

-a thin, flexible tube with a lens and a light.
+a thin, flexible tube with a lens and a light on the end.
 It is put into the bladder through the urethra, allowing the doctor to see the insides of these organs.
 See also bladder, cystoscopy, urethra.

 a procedure that looks at the inside of the urethra and bladder with a thin, flexible, lighted tube called a cystoscope.
 See also bladder, cystoscope, urethra.

 tests that look for abnormal changes (mutations) in whole chromosomes.
 Also called chromosome analysis, it is one of many different types of genetic tests available today.
-It is often done on bone marrow samples in patients with leukemia.
+It is often done on bone marrow samples in patients with certain types of cancer, such as leukemia or lymphoma.
 See also bone marrow, chromosome, mutation, genetic testing.

 A substance that is made by cells of the body’s immune system that can affect the immune response.
 Cytokines can also be made in the lab and given to people to help the body’s immune responses against cancer.
 See also immune system.

 the branch of science that deals with the structure and function of cells.
 Also refers to tests to diagnose cancer and other diseases by looking at cells under the microscope.
 See also cell.

 the counting and measuring of cells using a machine called a flow cytometer.
 See also cells.